Achievable logoAchievable logo

 Social science

-The social science passage is a nonfiction text describing a historical person, event, or place.
-It’s like reading part of a history book.
-So, it only makes sense that the relevant information you should take note of on the social science passage is what makes it part of history.
+A social science passage is a nonfiction text describing a historical person, event, or place.
+It’s similar to reading a history book excerpt.
+That means the relevant information to note is what makes it part of history.

-What do we mean by that?
 More specifically, you want to take note of the following:

 1. The character’s background